ZakHollows/Scareware-intrusion/README.md

 Users browser is Microsoft Edge

-Accessed Settings - Privacy, search and services - site permissions - All sites
+Accessed browser Settings - Privacy, search and services - site permissions - All sites

 Cosmobotshield.co.in and curevonix.co.in with 3 tabs each within